AliAbbas2105/Social-Media-App-Backend/README.md

 3. 💬 **Comments**
    - Users can comment on other users’ posts
+   - User can get comments on specific post by ID

 4. ❤️ **Likes**
    - Users can like other users’ posts
+   - User can get who liked on specific post by ID
+   - User can see which posts has he liked on

 5. ⭐ **Favourites**
    - Users can save (add to favourites) other users’ posts
+   - User can see which posts he has added to favourites

 ---